 Checking YouTube for this classic enka hit for Sayuri Ishikawa(石川さゆり）, I saw the Japanese comment that even non-enka fans know this song.
 There is a party game in Japan that's similar to that old American game show, "Name That Tune" called "Ultra Intro-Bon" （ウルトラ・イントロ・ぼん）in which participants have to recognize a kayo kyoku song within the first few notes.
 This song would be categorized in the "Easy" section with its dramatic intro of strings, sax and chorus.
 It's probably also a karaoke favorite.

-Ishikawa had debuted 4 years earlier as an aidoru but didn't make much of an impact until she switched to enka with this song.
+Ishikawa had debuted 4 years earlier as an aidoru but didn't make much of an impact until she switched to enka with this song (although actually her early releases also seem to be enka in tone).
 After this one, the rest is enka history.
 The song talks about a young woman leaving Tokyo for her hometown in Hokkaido after a romantic breakup.
 She is crossing the Tsugaru Strait, the ocean passage that separates southern Hokkaido from the main island of Honshu (Aomori Prefecture) in mid-winter.

 The song was released on New Year's Day 1977 (why would anyone go to the record stores on that day?) and peaked at No. 6 on the Oricon weeklies and ended up being the 16th most popular song for the year, earning a Japan Record Award and landing the 19-year-old Ishikawa a spot in that year's Kohaku Utagassen（紅白歌合戦）.
 She's been on the show 31 more times since then.

 You can also get further insight about her, and in enka in general, if you click on "Barbara's Enka Site" at the bottom.

 Thanks to Wikipedia and J-Wikipedia.